 Examination Schedule (tentative)

-Course Grade Determination: Each student's grade will be based on his/her performance on two semester exams (25% each for a total of 50%), the genealogy exercise (10%), research article review (10%), and a final exam (30%).
+Course Grade Determination: Each student's grade will be based on his/her performance on two semester exams (25% each for a total of 50%), the genealogy exercise (15%), an artifact identification (10%), and a final exam (25%).
 Class attendance and active participation is expected.
 Reading assignments are to be completed before the topic is discussed in class.
-Excessive absences, normally more than 3, will result in the elimination of any curve or adjustment that may be given on any exam.
-A curve is given to balance any inequities that may result among students who attend class regularly.
-If you miss a lot of classes, a poor grade is the result of not attending class, not some inequity in the test itself.
+Excessive absences are recorded and normally more than 3, will result in the elimination of any curve or adjustment that may be given on any exam.

 The handouts used in this course are copyrighted.
 By "handouts," I mean all materials generated for this class, which include but are not limited to syllabi, quizzes, exams, lab problems, in class materials, review sheets, and additional problem sets.
 Because these materials are copyrighted, you do not have the right to copy the handouts, unless I expressly grant permission.

 The Americans with Disabilities Act (ADA) is a federal anti-discrimination statute that provides comprehensive civil rights protection for persons with disabilities.
 Among other things, this legislation requires that all students with disabilities be guaranteed a learning environment that provides for reasonable accommodation of their disabilities.
-If you believe you have a disability requiring an accommodation, please contact the Office of Support Services for Students with Disabilities in Room 126 of the Student Services Building.
-The phone number is 845-1637.
+If you believe you have a disability requiring an accommodation, please contact Disability Services, in Cain Hall, Room B118, or call 845-1637.
+For additional information visit http://disability.tamu.edu"